SamWhited/typo/README.md

 The number of posts to include per row on the index page (make sure `paginate` is high enough).

+    site.search_posts: false

+Turn on search suggestions from post titles, excerpts, and descriptions using a technique derived from [François Zaninotto](http://redotheweb.com/2013/05/15/client-side-full-text-search-in-css.html)'s client side full-text search implementation.
+For blogs with large numbers of posts this may slow down page load times.

     site.typekit_kitid: nil

 An Adobe [Typekit](https://typekit.com) kit ID for including webfonts.